ochubar/SRW/README.txt

 II.
 Compiling and testing SRW Library and its Python binding on Linux:
 ------------------------------------------------------------------
+1. Compile SRWLib library and Python binding:
+	This can be done either using Python "distutils" (see section 2.1 below) or without it (see section 2.2)

+1.1.
+Compiling using Python "distutils" module:
+	Make sure the "distutils" module of the Python version you would like to use is properly installed and configured.
+If this is done, the compilation and installation is simple: cd SRW_Dev
+	make all
+	This should compile libsrw.a and srwlpy.so, and copy srwlpy.so to SRW_Dev/env/work/srw_python/

+1.2.
+Compiling without "distutils":

-1. Download and compile fftw-2.1.5 library as required for SRW:
+1.2.1.
+Download and compile fftw-2.1.5 library as required for SRW:
 	Download fftw-2.1.5.tar.gz from FFTW site (probably http://www.fftw.org/download.html) and place it to SRW_Dev/ext_lib cd SRW_Dev/ext_lib
 	tar -zxvf fftw-2.1.5.tar.gz